-If starting medication services, clients or guardians are encouraged to share the following information with your medical provider:
+If starting medication services, the person receiving services or their guardians are encouraged to share the following information with your medical provider:

-- Current list of medications, including recent refills and the contact information for preferred pharmacy - List of any current symptoms that are experienced - Goals for the visit - Contact information for other medical providers, such as a primary care physician

-- If clients have recently been discharged from hospital, please bring recent discharge medicine list Clients receiving case management services may choose to invite their case managers to medication appointments.
+- Current list of medications, including recent refills and the contact information for preferred pharmacy - List of any current symptoms that are experienced - Goals for the visit - Contact information for other medical providers, such as a primary care physician - If person receiving services has recently been discharged from hospital, please bring medicine list Individuals receiving case management services may choose to invite their case managers to medication appointments.
 A parent/guardian must be present for all children's medical appointments to provide patient history, medication consent and to sign a release of information if desired.